 The last thing you want to deal with as a homeowner is unexpected water seepage.
-Luckily, the contractors working in the Cincinnati, OH, area can help you prepare for potential seepage or overcome seepage that may already have worked its way into your home.
+Luckily, the Ohio Basement Authority contractors working in the Cincinnati, OH, area can help you prepare for potential seepage or overcome seepage that may already have worked its way into your home.

 - Window wells – More often than not, water will begin to seep into your basement via your window wells.
 These wells tend to gather water, and if the seals on the windows break, it may start to damage your belongings.

 - Leaks – When moisture starts to collect in your basement, it’s not just your seals that may start to crack open.
-You may have to deal with leaks in your basement.
+You may have to deal with leaks in your basement or a constantly damp basement.
 Unfortunately, these leaks beget more water in your home.
 You’ll need to act quickly to get a leak under control.

 Seepage doesn’t always look like standing water.
 Water seepage takes on many forms.
 You’ll be able to more readily identify it by looking for some of the following symptoms:

 What Happens If You Don’t Fix A Leak?

 If you’re only dealing with minor seepage throughout your home, you may be tempted to leave a leak alone.
 However, it’s always best to deal with seepage as quickly and effectively as you can.
 If you don’t, the seepage in your home can grow and compromise the structural integrity of your home’s supports.